Trump trend: LGBTQ mentions quietly axed from discrimination guidelines

 The Morning Rundown

-Indeed, the U.S. government’s own civil rights watchdog group, the Commission on Civil Rights, in November of this year found a systematic approach to dismantling LGBTQ rights protections.
-Karen Narasaki, a commission board member, called it “truly unprecedented.”
+Indeed, the government's own civil rights watchdog group, the Commission on Civil Rights, in November found a systematic approach to dismantling LGBTQ rights protections.
+Karen Narasaki, a member of the commission's board, called it "truly unprecedented."

-Danko’s response highlights the central tension in the Trump administration’s LGBTQ policy thus far: Even as the Trump Justice Department is arguing before the Supreme Court that the Obama-era EEOC guidance is incorrect, other departments are using this guidance to swat away media inquiries as to why LGBTQ mentions are being stripped from federal antidiscrimination guidance.
+Danko's response highlights the central tension in the Trump administration's LGBTQ policy: Even as Trump's Justice Department is arguing before the Supreme Court that the Obama-era EEOC guidance is incorrect, other departments are using the guidance to swat away media inquiries about why LGBTQ mentions are being stripped from federal anti-discrimination guidance.

 Compounding the confusion, LGBTQ advocates sued to see Justice Department LGBTQ policy documents and a Justice Department employee resource group complained in an open letter about discrimination in the department.
-Soon after, Attorney General William Barr in April made a demonstration of support for the Justice Department’s many LGBTQ employees, even as he directed the effort to dismantle federal LGBTQ protections before the Supreme Court.
+Soon after, in April, Attorney General William Barr demonstrated support for the Justice Department's many LGBTQ employees, even as he directed the effort to dismantle federal LGBTQ protections before the Supreme Court.

 Barr later released an equal opportunity hiring statement that notably did include "sexual orientation" and "gender identity."

-GLAAD, one of the president’s most vocal critics, has launched a Trump Accountability Project that has tracked “133 attacks on “LGBTQ people” since the president took office.
+GLAAD, one of the president's most vocal critics, has launched a Trump Accountability Project, which has tracked "133 attacks on "LGBTQ people" since the president took office.

-While the Trump administration did not immediately respond to a request for comment regarding the president’s LGBTQ track record, one of the administration’s spokesmen previously touted Trump’s pro-gay record in a lengthy statement.
+While the Trump administration did not immediately respond to a request for comment about the president's LGBTQ track record, one of the administration's spokesmen has touted Trump's pro-gay record in a long statement.

-“As the first U.S. president in our history to favor same-sex marriage when he was sworn in, President Trump has never considered LGBT Americans second-class citizens and has opposed discrimination of any kind against them,” Judd Deere, special assistant to the president and the deputy press secretary, told NBC News, in part, in November.
-“While the radical left has pushed disgusting and false accusations that LGBT Americans are threatened, the president has hired and promoted LGBT Americans to the highest levels of government, including positions at the White House, Cabinet agencies, and ambassadorships.”
+"As the first U.S. president in our history to favor same-sex marriage when he was sworn in, President Trump has never considered LGBT Americans second-class citizens and has opposed discrimination of any kind against them," deputy press secretary Judd Deere told NBC News, in part, in November.
+"While the radical left has pushed disgusting and false accusations that LGBT Americans are threatened, the president has hired and promoted LGBT Americans to the highest levels of government, including positions at the White House, Cabinet agencies, and ambassadorships."